weiyuanlou/JuliaCSR2D/README.md

 # JuliaCSR2D
 Computes the 2D transient CSR wakes using Julia.
-The theory (https://journals.aps.org/prab/pdf/10.1103/PhysRevAccelBeams.24.064402) assumes a relativistic $\gamma$ and constant bending radius $\rho$
+The theory (https://journals.aps.org/prab/pdf/10.1103/PhysRevAccelBeams.24.064402) assumes a relativistic $\gamma$ and a constant bending radius $\rho$.

 Transient wake = entrance wake ( case A+B ) and exit wake ( case C+D+E ).

 ===================================================

-To run Julia Jupyter notebooks, follow https://datatofish.com/add-julia-to-jupyter/
+To run Julia on Jupyter notebooks, follow https://datatofish.com/add-julia-to-jupyter/

 ===================================================
+## Codes ##
 -- All main codes are inside the "core/" directory.

 -- Functions for wake computation are in core/integrator.jl.
 One can use CPU to compute the wake value at a single observation point with these functions.